How to Build a Grammar Lesson: This post aims to help you from start to finish with planning a grammar lesson.

 Students need concrete definitions in order to internalize concepts.
 So, ask students to write the definitions and commit them to memory.
 Then, show the concepts used in real sentences.

-4. Build up the examples you’ll show.
+4. Prepare, Prepare: Build up the examples you’ll show.

+When you first question how to start teaching grammar, you might feel overwhelmed.
 During the first year or so you deliver grammar lessons, giving examples for grammar may seem nerve-racking.
 Come prepared with examples.
 Write them on a note card or put them on a presentation.
 Then, start adding to the examples slowly.

 Have an entire example ready, but leave out the subjects or proper nouns.
 Ask students to add to them.
 Look: